JoshPattman/agent/README.md

 - Handling the actual API calls to your chosen language model
 - Managing conversation context and tool descriptions

-See `examples/movies/modelbuilder.go` for a complete implementation using OpenAI's API.

 ## Callbacks